Midwest District Honor Award

 - Recipient of awards for teaching or administration of programs.

-- Systematic researcher, which has helped to advance the profession.
+- Systematic researcher, who has helped to advance the profession;

 - Recipient of scholarships, fellowships, grant monies or monetary awards.